-When done the loaf should really almost float in your hands.
-It will be very light, airy, with a crackling crust.
+When your finished, the loaf should almost float in your hands.
+It will be very light, airy, and with a crackling crust.

-I’m really taken with this Giusto’s Artisan Bread flour, it’s really good stuff.
-If I had to stick with a flour from here on out I could easily pick this one and never look back (although my local Sangre de Cristo is truly exceptional).
+I’m impressed with this Giusto’s Artisan Bread flour.
+If I had to stick with a particular flour from here on, I could quickly pick this one and never look back (although my local Sangre de Cristo is truly exceptional).
 I have a few more millers (some with organic flour) I’m going to try here coming soon, just for comparison and experimentation, but this is my leading favorite.

-“Don’t rush your bread,” I could just hear Chad Robertson or Jeffrey Hamelman tell me right now.
-Well, I think their whispers are absolutely correct.
-A long autolyse, a strong mix, a lengthy bulk with low levain, and a long overnight proof.
-It sounds daunting and like too much work… But it’s worth it when you pull these loaves from your oven.
-Trust me.
+“Don’t rush your bread,” I could hear Chad Robertson or Jeffrey Hamelman tell me right now.
+Well, I think their whispers are correct.
+A long autolyse, a healthy mix, a lengthy bulk with low levain, and a long overnight proof.
+It sounds daunting and like too much work, but it’s worth it when you pull these loaves from your oven.

 Now that’s some movement, wouldn’t you say?
 Awesome!
 It almost looks like the surface of some unexplored distant planet.

 The best tasting white country loaf I’ve ever made.
 No doubt about it.
-The reduced levain, increased autolyse time and high quality flour have helped to make these loaves some of the greatest I’ve made.
-There was the most subtlest of sour flavor present, so subtle that my family asked if these were even sourdough loaves.
-I’ve mentioned it before but this really is how I like bread.
+The reduced levain, increased autolyse time and high-quality flour have helped to make these loaves some of the greatest I’ve produced.
+There was the subtlest of sour flavor present, so subtle that my family asked if these were even sourdough loaves.
+I’ve mentioned it before, but this is how I like bread.